CATALOG A-D

 CAKE is the annual Chicago Alternative Comics Expo.
 The following two titles are fundraisers for the festival, and they're frikkin' awesome.

-Above: Four spreads from the CAKE Anthology Book
+Above: Three spreads from the CAKE Anthology Book

 Above: Three spreads from the CAKE Anthology Zine

-JESSICA CAMPBELL is a Montreal artist and all-round swell human being.
+JESSICA CAMPBELL is a Montreal artist living in Chicago, and all-round swell human being.
 Chuck Forsman's Oily Comics has released her latest zine, Sincerest Apologies.

 SINCEREST APOLOGIES by Jessica Campbell: Inky, brushed text provides deadpan readings of incidents "Jessica"'s sorry for (not sure if this is fiction of non-fiction), like "I'm sorry I put on Juggalo makeup, drank 8 beers and professed my unrequited love to you."
 Sweet and funny, with nice inkwash illustrations.
 12 mini-sized pages, b+w; $1.00.